Pixelynx/learning/java/README.md

     * Character must be surrounded by single quotes

 **Generic Data Types**
-* _Used to declare an Arraylists instead of it's primative counterpart_
+* _Used to declare an ArrayLists instead of it's primative counterpart_
 * `<Integer>`
 * `<Double>`
 * `<Char>`